 Retailers already strained from the retail apocalypse were handed the one-two punch as the COVID-19 pandemic swept across the globe.
 For months, consumers were ordered to stay home and businesses labeled non-essential, such as apparel retailers and their suppliers, had to cease operations.

-Throughout 2020, 30 major retailers filed for bankruptcy including J. Crew, J.C.
+Throughout 2020, 52 retailers, including 30 major retailers, filed for bankruptcy, among them were J. Crew, J.C.
 Penny, Brooks Brothers and Guitar Center resulting in 8,741 store closures.

 On the flip side, the past five years have been successful for discount retailers such as Walmart, Target and Dollar General.

 The pandemic also pushed retailers in all sectors to implement technologies, revamp inventory systems, repurpose stores into fulfilment centers, update e-commerce sites, and rollout delivery services in record time to adapt to stay-at-home orders.
 Many of these investments will pave the way for the success (and future existence) of some retail brands.